neurohackweek/image-processing/_episodes/01-introduction.md

 the 3 spatial dimensions or 2D projection: either from a specific view-point (think photographs) or through a 3D object (think slice).
-But it is possible to use image processing algorithms in cases in which there are more dimensions, and where the dimensions do not correspond to the spatial dimensions
+But it is possible to use image processing algorithms in cases in which there are more dimensions, and where the dimensions do not correspond to the spatial dimensions (does anyone know a good example of this?).

 > ## What is a good example of pseudo-image data?
 >